Trade directory · Sacramento metro · California

 Licensing Requirements

-California requires C-10 Electrical Contractor License.
-Must pass Law & Business exam and electrical trade exam.
-Requires 4 years experience (1460 hours per year minimum) or equivalent education.
+California requires C-10 Electrical Contractor License from CSLB.
+Must pass Law & Business exam plus C-10 trade exam.
+Requires 4 years journey-level experience or equivalent education.
 License renewal every 2 years with 12 hours continuing education.

 §2